epsi1on/durom/doc/Architecture/readme.md

 ```

 #### Authorization
 Next we know that user with public key of `<pub>` is the rightful sender.
+Each target table have it's own Authorization for each of CUD operations.

 there are 3 actions: CRUD without R = CUD

 ##### Authorization in Create action
-if action is create, then there is no authorization needed
+if action is create:

+forum_posts: always OK
+forum_threads: Always OK
+forum_catergories: ??
+forum_privateMessages: always OK
+forum_members: only if not created yet

 ##### Authorization in Edit and Delete actions

+forum_posts: only OK if sender is owner of target post
+forum_threads: only OK if sender is owner of target post
+forum_catergories: ??
+forum_privateMessages: never
+forum_members: only OK if sender is owner of target post

-if action is edit or delete, then there is need for authorization. we must make sure that creator of the row is sender. i.e. person A is not trying to edit or remove person B's post.
+if action is edit or delete, then there is need for an extra level of authorization. we must make sure that creator of the row is sender. i.e. person A is not trying to edit or remove person B's post.
 To do this we must know the target ID of record which is going to be edited. then compair the owner of that record with sender of the block.

 pseudo code: